george-hawkins/vscode-esp-idf-esp-now/README.md

 Once the port is selected, click the _Flash_ icon - I thought it was doing nothing until I notiched the dropdown that had opened at the top of the screen and had to select the flashing method.

 I tried _JTAG_ first and let it start OpenOCD but this failed.
 So, I clicked the _Flash Method_ icon (star in bottom bar) and changed it to _UART_, this time flashing worked.

+**Update:** see below for how to get OpenOCD working - it's worth it.

 Finally, I pressed the _ESP-IDF Monitor_ icon and could watch the output of my program.